Performance

 How much does wind affect running pace?

-A 10 km/h headwind (light breeze) adds approximately 10 seconds per km for a typical recreational runner.
-A 30 km/h headwind (fresh breeze) can add 30+ seconds per km — a significant penalty over a marathon.
+A 10 km/h headwind (light breeze) adds about 8 seconds per km for a typical recreational runner.
+A 30 km/h headwind (fresh breeze) adds about 25 seconds per km - a significant penalty over a marathon.
+Both figures come from the model this calculator runs: roughly 3 seconds per km for every 1 m/s of headwind.

 Does a tailwind help as much as a headwind hurts?